AbrahamAlgorithm/alx-backend-python/0x02-python_async_comprehension/README.md

 In this project i learnt the following:
 - How to write an asynchronous generator
-- How to use async comprehensions
+- How to use 'async' comprehensions
 - How to type-annotate generators